-I have also the pleasure of writing about all of these matters, and also on the activities of our priests and lay people for the website of the ordinariate, and for our parish newspaper.
+I have also the pleasure of writing about all of these matters, and also on the activities of our priests and lay people, for the website of the ordinariate and for our parish newspaper.
 In 2019, I began a series of radio programs on Radio Maria Armenia focusing on Catholic social teaching.
 I use these platforms to address many of the same topics I have mentioned above: the dangers of indifference, the negative consequences of consumerism, and the need to address low living standards throughout our communities.

 It is a challenge to juggle my priestly responsibilities with those of a husband and father of three children — a son and twin daughters.
-My son, 5-year-old Emmanuel, attends kindergarten; the twins, Shahane and Gayane, both 8, attend primary school.
+My son, 5-year-old Emmanuel, attends kindergarten; the twins, Shahane and Gayane, 8, attend primary school.
 I’m trying to be a good father to them.
 My wife, Ann, works for Caritas Armenia in a project dedicated to inclusive education, and so we both share in the charitable mission of the church.

-As Ann works full time, I take care of the children, making sure they are at school or their music lessons in time, properly dressed and prepared.
+As Ann works full time, I take care of the children, making sure they are at school or their music lessons on time, properly dressed and prepared.
 My daughters often like to do their homework with me.
 I also make time for games with my son.
 When he is in bed, he asks me to sit beside him and say my evening prayers just there, and to read him a bedtime story — whether a fairy tale or something from the Bible.

 My daughters do not ask me to sit with them at night; they have already grown up!